 SAGAL: Oh, man.

-BRIDGES: And we could even be at the dinner table and, you know, I would be freaking out and mom and dad would say, you know, "stop pointing at Jeff."
+BRIDGES: And we could even be at the dinner table and, you know, I would be freaking out and mom and day would say, you know, "stop pointing at Jeff."
 And Beau would say, "I'm not pointing at him."
 But I could tell that he was pointing at me under the table.

 SAGAL: Well, Jeff Bridges, we are delighted to talk to you, and we've asked you here to play a game we're calling?

-KASELL: You will never again know a passion like this.
+CARL KASELL: You will never again know a passion like this.

 SAGAL: You're one of the Bridges of Hollywood; so naturally, we thought we'd ask you about "The Bridges of Madison County."

-BRIDGES: Aha, very good.
+BRIDGES: Very good.

-SAGAL: Answer two out of three questions about the literary phenomenon and movie of the 1990s, and you win our prize for one of our listeners, Carl's voice on their voicemail.
+SAGAL: Answer two out of three questions about the literary phenomenon and movie of the 1990s, and you'll win our prize for one of our listeners, Carl's voice on their voicemail.
 Carl, who is actor Jeff Bridges playing for?

 KASELL: Jeff is playing for Edward Nakano of San Dimas, California.

-SAGAL: Ready to go?
+SAGAL: You ready to go?

 BRIDGES: Yes, I am.

 SAGAL: All right, here's your first question.
 The book by Robert James Waller was written in 11 days.
-It ended up spending a year or more on the New York Times Bestseller List.
+It ended up spending a year or more on the New York Times bestseller list.
 It became the best-selling novel in American history up to that time.

 SAGAL: Many credited the prose style.
 Which of these is a real excerpt from a love scene in the book?
-Was it, A: quote, "Francesca felt as if she was an invited guest at the greatest smorgasbord she had ever known."
+Was it A: quote, "Francesca felt as if she was an invited guest at the greatest smorgasbord she had ever known."

-SAGAL: "Except instead of casseroles and Jell-O salads, it was a buffet of sensual delight," unquote.
+SAGAL: "Except instead of casseroles and jello salads, it was a buffet of sensual delight," unquote.
 B: quote, "It was rough, sudden, needy, graceless, hungry, kind of sloppy, a little rude, there were some noises, then sighs."

 SAGAL: Or C: quote, "He said, I am the highway and the peregrine and all the sails that ever went to sea," unquote.